clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/mixer.rst

    View the `mixer.init man page`_ for more information on mixer initialization.

-   View the list of `suitable versions`_ from which to mix.
+   View the list of suitable `releases`_ from which to mix.

 #.
 Edit builder.conf.